KryzPetr1533/DepthMap/README.md

 ## Description

 This project focuses on testing and utilizing AI models to create point clouds from stereo images.
-Essentially, the system takes paired images from a stereo camera, computes the disparity image using a neural network, and then generates a point cloud.
+Essentially, the system takes paired images from a stereo camera, computes the disparity image using a neural network, and then generates a point cloud. /
+The resulting point cloud is a part of future

 ## Requirements